rhysemmas/go-py-http-poc/README.md

 # go-py-http-poc

-A small repo containing to apps (client/server) written in Golang and Python.
+A small repo containing two apps (client/server) written in Golang and Python.

 Mainly being used to test the behaviour of Go's net/http Post method.